observIQ/bindplane-agent/config/google_cloud_exporter/bigip/README.md

 ## Limitations

-To avoid duplicate metrics, ensure each collector is scraping a single BIG-IP system.
-This ensures there is a unique `node_id` (hostname of the collector) label for each BIG-IP system being monitored.
+To avoid duplicate metrics, ensure each agent is scraping a single BIG-IP system.
+This ensures there is a unique `node_id` (hostname of the agent) label for each BIG-IP system being monitored.

 ## Configuration